Attention-Deficit Hyperactivity Disorder (ADHD)

 Attention-deficit hyperactivity disorder (ADHD) is the name of a group of behaviors found in many children and adults.
 People who have ADHD have trouble paying attention in school, at home or at work.
 Even when they try to concentrate, they find it hard to pay attention.
 Children may be much more active and/or impulsive than what is usual for their age.
 These behaviors contribute to significant problems in relationships, learning and behavior.
 For this reason, children who have ADHD are sometimes seen as being “difficult” or as having behavior problems.

-There is a lot of information in the news about ADHD.
-Usually the news is about ADHD in children.
+Most of what we hear about ADHD is how it affects children.
 Not as much is known about the way ADHD affects adults.
-Often adults who have ADHD are diagnosed when they find out their children have ADHD.
-This health problem may run in families.
+Adults who have ADHD often are diagnosed when they find out their children have ADHD.
+For adults to be diagnosed, they must have developed symptoms prior to age 12.
+ADHD may run in families.
+Hyperactivity is more common in boys.
+However, other symptoms (especially inattention) are more common in girls.

 SYMPTOMS